-I’ve seen a few of these posts pop up since I said I was going to post and while I’m not surprised by this, COVID-19 is after all the only topic of conversation at the moment.
-Having contracted COVID-19 I have to say audiobooks kept me sane has I didn’t have to focus on anything.
+I’ve seen a few of these self-isolation posts pop up since I said I was going to post and while I’m not surprised by this, COVID-19 is after all the only topic of conversation at the moment.
+During my COVID-19 illness, I have to say audiobooks kept me sane as I didn’t have to focus on anything.
 I sincerely hope that non of my readers share my experience but being read to is a great way to pass the time, especially if you’re feeling under the weather or just fancy a lazy day.
 I hope you enjoy reading how I’m spending my isolation and I’d love to hear how you are filling your days during this crisis.

-I love colouring books.
-I’m unfortunately not arty and cannot draw to save my life.
-The beauty of colouring books is that the hard work is done for you.
-I’ve recently discovered an app called Pigment which I now use on my iPad.
-It’s available for IOS and Android and makes things even easier as you can finger tap or use a stylus to fill in an area or just set it so you can’t colour over the lines.
-Great if you have limited hand function.
-I find as much as I like pencils and paper, after 20 minutes my hands are really sore, whereas on the iPad I can keep going for longer.
-The app is free with in-app purchases which I recommend you leave alone unless you’re really attached to extra brushes, or colours as the paid version is £7.99 per week!
+The app is free with in-app purchases which I recommend you leave alone.
+The app gives extra brushes or colours but is £7.99 per week!
 There are plenty of free pages without having to spend anything though.
 Pigment also lets you import pictures to colour in.
 There are other free colouring apps, Colorfy is a good example, (also available on Android) but this is my favourite.
 Check out a couple of my pictures below.

 If you’re already a superbly organised individual then feel free to scroll down.

 If you are looking for a way to be productive whilst in self-isolation then this is a good place to start.
 Having completed this task I can tell you it’s very satisfying.